leflambeur/rkvst-docs/content/contributing/formatting-content/style-guide/index.md

 not to mention the greater range of expression.
 ```

+### Quotes

+Quotes should use single quote marks `'` instead of Speech Marks `"`.

+'This is a Quote'

+Single Quotes are permitted when referring to a colloquial or adopted term such as 'Code Fences' that is not a code reference but you may wish to highlight.

+If a nested quote is being used then you may use `"`.

+'Of course, he said "Let's write out an example".'

 ### Emphasis

 Emphasis should be used minimally but can be effective to highlight key words and phrases inside of a sentence that need specific attention.